7. The Seven Seals of the Book of Revelation

-The enemies of God are acknowledging that here at the sixth seal, the wrath of God, the Day of the Lord is now beginning.
-It didn’t start years previously, as pre-tribulation teachers would have you believe.
-God’s Word says it begins at this point, right after the rapture of the saints, which happens next in chapter 7 of the Book of Revelation.
+The enemies of God are acknowledging that here at the sixth seal, the wrath of God, the Day of the Lord, is now beginning.
+It didn't start years previously, as pre-tribulation teachers would have you believe.
+God’s Word says it begins at this point, right after the rapture of the saints, mentioned next in chapter 7 of the Book of Revelation.
 I always wondered how the stars in the sky could fall to the earth, but then I came across Isaiah's prophecy, which I believe ties in with what is happening at this point.
 Isaiah, under the inspiration of the Spirit, said:

 19The earth is broken up, the earth is split asunder, the earth is thoroughly shaken.
 20The earth reels like a drunkard, it sways like a hut in the wind; so heavy upon it is the guilt of its rebellion that it falls—never to rise again.
 21In that day the LORD will punish the powers in the heavens above and the kings on the earth below.
 22They will be herded together like prisoners bound in a dungeon; they will be shut up in prison and be punished after many days.
 23The moon will be abashed, the sun ashamed; for the LORD Almighty will reign on Mount Zion and in Jerusalem, and before its elders, gloriously (Isaiah 24:19-23).

-If a person were standing in the evening at any point on earth, looking at the horizon, the planet tottering on its axis would appear as if the stars were falling from the sky.
 What a terrible sight and feeling that will be!
 Matthew writes in accord with the Book of Revelation when Christ also talked about cosmic signs in the sky, saying that after the distress (thlipsis) of those days and the appearance of the cosmic signs, He would send forth his angels and gather together His elect:

 29Immediately after the distress of those days, the sun will be darkened, and the moon will not give its light; the stars will fall from the sky, and the heavenly bodies will be shaken.
 30At that time the sign of the Son of Man will appear in the sky, and all the nations of the earth will mourn.
 They will see the Son of Man coming on the clouds of the sky, with power and great glory.
 31And he will send his angels with a loud trumpet call, and they will gather his elect from the four winds, from one end of the heavens to the other (Matthew 24:29-31).